-If you’re a remote worker struggling to wake up in the morning or dreading checking your emails, you’re probably experiencing digital burnout.
+Are you struggling to wake up in the morning or dreading checking your emails?
+You’re probably experiencing digital burnout.
 Lucky for you, you’re not alone in this.
 The struggle is real for remote and non-remote workers.
-The WHO defines burnout as a syndrome resulting from chronic workplace stress.
+The WHO defines digital burnout as a syndrome resulting from chronic workplace stress.

-Towards the end of 2021, there was an increasing trend with employees reevaluating their career choices and leaving their current jobs.
-As many as 4.3 million Americans quit their jobs in December 2021, and one survey showed that about 67% of all workers believe that burnout has worsened during the pandemic.
+Towards the end of 2021, there was an increasing trend of employees reevaluating their career choices and leaving their current jobs.
+As many as 4.3 million Americans quit their jobs in December 2021, and statistics show that about 67% of all workers believe that burnout has worsened during the pandemic.

 While most medical experts acknowledge that digital burnout is not a medical condition, burnout manifests unaddressed stress.
 It can lead to reduced efficiency, missed deadlines, and irritability.
 As work-related stress seems to be an indispensable part of work, you’d probably feel that burnout is the cost we pay for the jobs we do.
 However, the truth is far from it.

 With consistency, careful planning, and smart work, you can beat the burnout that comes with work.

 Here are 5 simple ways to avoid digital burnout while working from home.

 How To Avoid and Manage Digital Burnout as a Remote Employee